spack/spack/lib/spack/docs/build_settings.rst

   can help locate all external entries).

-As mentioned above, to make a package discoverable with ``spack external find`` a user must define one or more executables associated with the package and must implement a method to generate a Spec when given an executable.
+As mentioned above, to make a package discoverable with ``spack external find`` you must define one or more executables associated with the package and must implement a method to generate a Spec when given an executable.

-The executables are specified as a package level ``executables`` attribute which is a list of strings (full example with context given below); each string is treated as a regular expression (e.g. 'gcc' would match 'gcc', 'gcc-8.3', 'my-weird-gcc', etc.).
+The executables are specified as a package level ``executables`` attribute which is a list of strings (see example below); each string is treated as a regular expression (e.g. 'gcc' would match 'gcc', 'gcc-8.3', 'my-weird-gcc', etc.).

 The method, ``determine_spec_details``, has the following signature: